jnewbigin/lpass-sso/docs/login_flow.md

         '&state=' + state +
         '&nonce=' + nonce +
         '&login_hint=' + login_hint

-Redirect to login_url
+Using a webview, redirect to `$login_url`

-1. Capture the redirect to https://accounts.lastpass.com/federated/oidcredirect.html
+1. Capture the redirect to `https://accounts.lastpass.com/federated/oidcredirect.html`

 1. Extract the fragment, id_token, access_token
 The access_token is a jwt which contains the k1 (user key)